How Much Compensation Can I Claim For A Needlestick Injury?

 - Travel Expenses: If your injury has required you to travel – such as back and forth to medical appointments – then you may be able to claim for these costs, which could be fuel or train fares.

-- Medical Expenses: it is likely that needlestick injuries will need medical treatment and – should these prove expensive – you can claim these expenses back, including private healthcare, should it be required.
+- Medical Expenses: needlestick injuries will likely need medical treatment and – should these prove expensive – you can claim these expenses back, including private healthcare, should it be required.

 - Improper disposal of needles and other sharp objects.